Authentication & Profile

 - The

-/auth/*routes must be served from the same origin as your page (so the browser sends cookies automatically).
+/auth/*routes (and the API endpoint) must be served from the same origin as your page (so the browser sends cookies automatically).
 You can achieve this either with a relative proxy path or a custom domain — see the options below. - The Token Handler capability enabled for your vendor (contact Sesamy to set this up)

 Option A — Relative path (proxy on same origin)